 If you get it too wet you will want to let your soil sit for a day or two.

 Once the soil is to the right consistency begin by putting a layer of soil into each container.
 Using your fingers lightly tamp down the soil without compacting it.

 Step #5 Plant your seeds.

-I always put 2 seeds in per pot to ensure the growth of at least one plant.
-If both seeds take, you will need to pull one out later on so that all the water and nutrients in the soil will be focused on just one plant.
+Begin by placing 2 seeds per pot to ensure the growth of at least one plant.
+If both seeds take, you will need to pull one out later so that all the water and nutrients in the soil will be focused on just one plant.